jbyuki/carrot.nvim/test/internals.md

 * Spawn a whole new Neovim instance.

 The thread approach is interesting because it's "lightweight" in terms of code and execution.
 The only issue is that the code execution in a thread is very limited.
   * It does not support every function that Neovim Lua has.
-This is mainly due to the thread not having its own event loop.
   * The thread can communicate to the main thread with `vim.loop.new_async` and `async_send`, but the opposite is not possible.
 We need bidirectional communication.
   * The thread cannot be yielded or resumed.